 A course to develop an appreciation and awareness of art, and to make art effective in daily living.
-Prerequisite: Recommend reading level: 80 COMPAS/40 ASSET.
 (SCC, SFCC)

 ART 101 - Fundamentals of Drawing (4 cr)

 Freehand drawing from observation is taught.
 Studies of form, texture, line, mass, shape and perspective applied to expressive drawing for the beginning student.
 (SFCC)